 This Tucson, Arizona, funder supports mental health, integrative health and wellness, youth access to the arts, and gender parity.
 It has been a leader in end-of-life care funding in Arizona.

-This funder mostly supports Dallas nonprofits in the areas of education, health, and human services.
+This funder primarily supports Dallas nonprofits in the areas of education, health, and human services.
 Online grant applications are accepted two times per year.

 This is a Texas-focused private funder that supports the following issues across the state: arts and culture, civic and public affairs, education, health, and human services, environment, public education, and mental health.

 The J.F.
-Maddox Foundation exclusively funds nonprofit causes in the most southeastern county of New Mexico, Lea County.
-Education is a top priority, and youth causes, social services, and community development initiatives are also regularly considered for grants.
+Maddox Foundation exclusively funds nonprofit causes in the most southeastern county in New Mexico, Lea County.
+The foundation prioritizes education, and also funds youth causes, social services, and community development initiatives.

 The McCune Charitable Foundation is exclusive to the state of New Mexico and prioritizes economic development and stability, and innovation in education and the local food industry.